 TAFE NSW Sydney Institute

-Sydney Institute has eight colleges and campuses from which it offers its highly reputable TAFE courses and degree programs.
-Its course offerings include apprenticeships and traineeships, TAFE for schools programs, associate and bachelor degrees, Aboriginal education and training courses, sustainability and green skills training, women’s education and training, returning to study programs for people over 45 years old, and government funded programs.
-Its eight colleges and campuses include:
+Sydney Institute offers highly reputable TAFE courses and degree programs, with institutes that span from the inner city, eastern suburbs and expands southwards.
+Its course offerings include apprenticeships and traineeships, TAFE for schools programs, associate and bachelor degrees, Aboriginal education and training courses, sustainability and green skills training, women’s education and training and government funded programs.
+Its colleges and campuses include:

 - Design Centre Enmore